Amsterdam/design-system/README.md

 ## License

-This project is free and open-source software licensed under the [European Union Public License (EUPL) v1.2](LICENSE.md).
+This project is free and open-source software licensed under the [European Union Public License (EUPL) v1.2](LICENSE.md) or higher.
 Documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
-Applying design elements from this project is strictly prohibited for organisations that are not part of the City of Amsterdam.

 The assets in the `proprietary` directory are not covered by the open source licenses.
 Each directory in the `proprietary` directory specifies the license that applies to that directory.
 For more information about proprietary assets, please carefully read the [NOTICE file](NOTICE.md).